-Recently the demand for higher resolution images or video for incidents relating to school bus stop arm violations have been received and more an more districts are looking into a workable solution that can help reduce the number of school bus crossing gate violations that might endanger the children getting on or off the bus.
-The solution of choice clearly has been the employment of a external school bus stop-arm violation camera that can then capture the violating vehicle license plate for possible citation for the offense.
+Recently the demand for higher resolution images or video for incidents relating to school bus stop arm violations has been received and more and more districts are looking into a workable solution that can help reduce the number of school bus crossing gate violations that might endanger the children getting on or off the bus.
+The solution of choice clearly has been the employment of an external school bus stop-arm violation camera that can then capture the violating vehicle license plate for possible citation for the offense.

 There are many different terms used to describe possible solutions for this problem including; bus stop sign camera, school bus stop-arm violation camera, bus crossing camera, bus crossing arm camera, school bus crossing gate camera, bus passing violation camera or stop arm safety camera, all relate to a similar solution for the unlawful passing of buses when loading or unloading students.
 School Bus Stop Arm Cameras aka school bus crossing gate cameras are a surveillance technology application similar to Stop Light Traffic Cameras in a mobile platform via the school bus application.

-Critics of these high priced school bus stop-arm violation camera solutions have claimed the use of these systems has less to do with child safety and more to do taking advantage of drivers due to widespread ignorance of the law, who are now targeted as a revenue stream ready to be tapped via the school bus passing violation citation.
+Critics of these high-priced school bus stop-arm violation camera solutions have claimed the use of these systems has less to do with child safety and more to do with taking advantage of drivers due to widespread ignorance of the law, who are now targeted as a revenue stream ready to be tapped via the school bus passing violation citation.

 Some common concerns expressed are:

-- Large portion of revenue generated leaves the county (Goes to third party)
+- A large portion of revenue generated leaves the county (Goes to a third party)

 - Much higher quality surveillance equipment for children off the bus

 - Much higher cost of surveillance equipment for citation violation